Orfium/toolbox/documentation/docs/modules/Authentication/authentication.md

 It's in essence the Auth0 library for react but since this might change, we decided it's better to abstract it and provide it from the toolbox.

+Mainly Authentication is responsible for passing `Authorization` token on [Request](/docs/modules/Request/) and provide the [TopBar](/docs/modules/Authentication/TopBar) with all the necessary information like user and organizations.

 ## Integration

-It's fairly easy to integrate with the Orfium One SSO using the Authentication provider.
+It's fairly easy to integrate with the Orfium One SSO using the Authentication.
 We cover this in 5 simple steps.

 ### 1. Set up environment variables.

 Ask <insert name of team/person responsible for SSO, maybe like core team or something> to provide you with the client id and domain that is created through the auth0 applications page for your application.
 These will be different for each environment.

+On the application created the team/person responsible needs to define `Allowed Callback URLs`, `Allowed Logout URLs` and `Allowed Web Origins` for your local and live urls.
+Also they need to also define connections on the organization otherwise the application will have constant redirects.

 You need to add these locally to a `.env` file that's ignored in order for you to develop with the authentication enabled and add the staging and production ones to Heroku or AWS depending on what you use.